-An immediate suspension of a staff member or the staff will happen to allow time for the guidance and instruction from the LADO to prevent any further consequences during the investigation.
+An immediate suspension of the staff or a staff member will happen to allow time for guidance and possible instruction from the LADO to prevent any further consequences happening during the investigation.
 We will seek the necessary legal advice and ensure guidelines are followed in line with our settings policies and procedures.

-Any staff member suspended following an allegation if proven to be unfounded can be reassured this will have no bearing on their employment and staff record and you will be paid for the duration of the suspension period.
+Any staff member suspended following an allegation if proven to be unfounded will be assured that it will have no bearing on their employment and staff record and will be paid for the duration of the suspension.